quorumcontrol/tupelo-docs/docs/whitepaper.md

 R_T[i]\= Signers[(T+i) \bmod N]
 $$

-Once the conflict set for $$T$$ has been resolved, all signers not in $$R_T$$ can immediately delete all conflict set data regarding $$T$$ and ignore any further messages referencing $$T$$.
-Signers who are members of $$R_T$$ must retain their conflict sets for $$T$$ until the end of cycle in which rewards and penalties on $$T$$ are assessed (4 cycles).
+Once the conflict set for $T$ has been resolved, all signers not in $R_T$ can immediately delete all conflict set data regarding $T$ and ignore any further messages referencing $$T$$.
+Signers who are members of $R_T$ must retain their conflict sets for $$T$$ until the end of cycle in which rewards and penalties on $T$ are assessed (4 cycles).

-Once each member of $$R_T$$ has aggregated ⅔ signature weight, they stop aggregating additional signatures for the purpose of rewards.
+Once each member of $R_T$ has aggregated ⅔ signature weight, they stop aggregating additional signatures for the purpose of rewards.
 This means that for any given conflict set rewards will only go to Signers whose signature was aggregated into at least one honest member of the Rewards Committee for that conflict set.
 This rewards cutoff has two useful properties:

   1. It incentivizes Signers to commit and broadcast their signatures to committee members as quickly as possible
   2. Consensus is reached more quickly since the Rewards Committee has the most up to date information about who has signed.
 The  Rewards Committee effectively creates an ephemeral hub and spoke network architecture that changes for each conflict set.